bchilton9/The-Gadget-Guide/README.md

 ___

-# Not Fully Functional Yet
+# Not Fully Functional Yet!

 ___